This practice note includes detailed advice on:

 5 Management of your business

-The new Handbook has a chapter on the management of your business.
+Chapter 7 of the Code of Conduct deals with the management of your business.
 This chapter has requirements regarding:

 - systems and controls